davidben/tls-trust-expressions/explainer.md

 ### Intermediate Elision

 Today, root CAs typically issue shorter-lived intermediate certificates which, in turn, issue end-entity certificates.
 This means the long-lived root key is less exposed to attack.
 The short-lived intermediate key can be more easily replaced without changes to relying parties.
 This operational improvement comes at a bandwidth cost: the TLS handshake includes an extra certificate.
 Post-quantum algorithms will further inflate this cost.
+A single [Dilithium3](https://pq-crystals.org/dilithium/) intermediate certificate uses 5,245 bytes in cryptographic material (public key and signature) alone.

 The multi-certificate model reduces this cost.
 A CA operator could provide subscribers with two certificate paths: a longer path ending at a long-lived root and shorter path the other ending at a short-lived root.
 Relying parties would trust both the long-lived root and the most recent short-lived root.
 Up-to-date relying parties will match on the short-lived root and use less bandwidth.
 On mismatch, older relying parties will continue to work with the long-lived root.
 Subscribers are no longer limited to the lowest-common denominator.